Bounds for lacunary bilinear spherical and triangle maximal functions: Introduction and main results

+and this equality can be used to get decay bounds for the bilinear averages from the well understood decay bounds for linear spherical averages.
+A similar strategy is used for $\mathcal{A}_{1}^{\mathbf{a}}$.

 \textbf{Plan of the article.} We first introduce in Section \ref{preliminaries} some preliminary facts that will be useful along the paper.
 In Section \ref{sectiondecayforpieces}, we describe how to break down the bilinear spherical averaging operator into pieces and we obtain decay estimates for those pieces.
-The crucial idea will be to combine the slicing strategy from \cite{JL} with polar coordinates in the integral over the unit ball, and exploit known bounds for linear spherical averages.
 Those estimates will be key in the proof of Theorem \ref{boundsspherical}, which is given in Section \ref{prooffirstthm}.
 In Section \ref{proofsecondthm}, we prove Theorem \ref{boundstriangle}.
 In that section we will get decay estimates for the pieces of the triangle averaging operator by making use of a bilinear multiplier boundedness criteria that we recall in Section \ref{preliminaries}.
-In section \ref{leeshuinsection}, we show how the methods we used to prove the decay of the pieces of the bilinear spherical maximal function can be generalized for a more general class of bilinear averaging operators, as stated in Theorem \ref{lacunaryleeshuin}.\\
+In Section \ref{leeshuinsection}, we show how the methods we used to prove the decay of the pieces of the bilinear spherical maximal function can be generalized for a more general class of bilinear averaging operators, as stated in Theorem \ref{lacunaryleeshuin}.\\

 \textbf{Notation.} Throughout this paper for $p\in (0,\infty]$, $\|\cdot\|_p$ stands for the usual norm in $L^p(\R^d)$, namely